hamda-alh/FEATURE-pHLA/README.md

 ##

 ## Data:
-Source data is aquired from (https://data.mendeley.com/datasets/zx3kjzc3yx/3)
+Source data is acquired from (https://data.mendeley.com/datasets/zx3kjzc3yx/3).
+Ensure to download the data to the Data folder.

 ## Requirements
 * run pip install -r requirements.txt